api7/wasm-nginx-module/README.md

 ```

 * Download WasmEdge with the `./install-wasmedge.sh`.
-Remember to add the `$HOME/.wasmedge/lib` to the library search path when you build Nginx, for instance,
+Remember to add the `wasmedge/lib` to the library search path when you build Nginx, for instance,

 ```
+export wasmedge_prefix=/path/to/wasm-nginx-module/wasmedge
 ./configure ... \
-    --with-ld-opt="-Wl,-rpath,${HOME}/.wasmedge/lib" \
+    --with-ld-opt="-Wl,-rpath,${wasmedge_prefix}/lib" \
 ```

 ## Directives